 she starts her day at 6:00 am by having a cup of hot coffee, and then prepares breakfast and lunch for her son. when she arrives at work first she cleans her machine, prays to god then starts sewing bags. a day for our artisans includes an 11:00am snack break with yoga stretches. at 1.15pm she goes for lunch along with colleagues to relax for a while. after a lunch break continues to stitch bags until the 4:00pm tea break. she completes her work for the day at 5.30pm and returns to her son.

-Jyothi aged 24yrs works in our Gumballi unit as a senior tailor.
-She left a difficult marriage and the income and career training offered by re-wrap has transformed her situation and that of her family.
-It has offered her hope for the future.
-Her family had debts that she has been able to repay because of her training and skilled role with re-wrap.
+Jyothi aged 24yrs works in our Gumballi unit as a senior tailor. she left a difficult marriage and the income and career training offered by re-wrap has transformed her situation and that of her family’s. it has offered her hope for the future. her family had debts that she has been able to repay because of her training and skilled role with re-wrap.
 Jyothi cares for her mother and through her work at re-wrap is able to support her family and give them a future.

 she has won the monthly prize several times for her incredible speed superior-quality sewing.